fabbbrizio/materiaterza/_posts/2015-09-27-Ships Aquarium.md

 categories: projects
 ---

-Ships Aquarium is a real time data visualization with Processing, a three-day workshop with Till Nagel.
+Real time data visualization with Processing.

-<iframe src="https://player.vimeo.com/video/59518870" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/59518870" width="800px" height"500px" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-An interactive visualization that allows to check real-time information about ships in the lagoon of Venice.
+Ships Aquarium is the product of a three-day workshop with Till Nagel, an interactive visualization that allows to check real-time information about ships in the lagoon of Venice.
 It makes realy simple discover current tracks of big ships and their characteristics like name, weight, dimension.

 *My tasks: Research on the effect of the big ships in Venice lagoon environment condition.
 Design of the interactive map with Tiemill platform and Processing*.